 All in all, Europass is a basic safety net for applicants throughout the EU.
 It allows you to build a profile, from which you can create a standard, passable CV for free.

 Because the Europass CV format is widely recognised, the platform and documents are suitable for candidates moving between different European countries.
-However, they’re not a requirement, nor are they the best option.
-You can easily build a European CV that ticks all the boxes with a much better design.
+However, they’re neither required nor the best option.
+You can easily build a European CV that ticks all the boxes with a much better design using one of our Word CV templates

 If you do use Europass, remember to put in the extra effort by: